Azure/azure-powershell/src/Cdn/docs/New-AzFrontDoorCdnMigrationParametersObject.md

 test
 ```

-Create an in-memory object for MigrationParameters.
+Create an in-memory object for MigrationParameters

 ## PARAMETERS